 There are three types of UV rays: UVA, UVB, and UVC.
 UVC rays are blocked by the atmosphere.
 UVB rays are blocked by the glass itself.
 UVA rays are the kind that can be blocked by window film.
 3M™ Window Film blocks 99% of the sun's UVA rays.
 It's an affordable and effective way to protect your family and helps to safeguard your home furnishings.
 How does 3M™ Window Film work?

-3M™ Window Films creates a barrier between you and the sun.
-It lets in the natural light that you love while reflecting the sun’s heat and harmful rays away from your home.
+3M™ Window Films create a barrier between you and the sun.
+It lets in the natural light that you love while reflecting the sun's heat and harmful rays away from your home.
 This remarkable window film is non-metalized, so your view outside stays crystal clear.
 Really, the difference between a window treated with film and an untreated window is almost completely unnoticeable.

 Are you ready to start protecting your family and furnishings from ultraviolet (UV) rays?
 Get started with a free estimate today.